-Land-locked locations are the only place where people in New York can legally bet on sports.
+Retail locations are the only brick-and-mortar places where people in New York can legally bet on sports.
 Sports betting is legal at four commercial casinos and seven tribal casinos in New York.
-Three other casinos have applied for permits, which are scheduled to be granted in 2023 by the state.

 Here’s a list of the current locations where sports betting is offered.

 - Rivers Casino Schenectady – Rivers Sportsbook operated by Rush Street/Kambi

 - Tioga Downs – FanDuel at Tioga Downs operated by FanDuel